splerp/udacity-projects/README.md

 # udacity-projects
-Repository of Udacty projects for the Full Stack Developer course.
+Repository of Udacity projects for the Full Stack Developer course.